-BHA has recently introduced a number of enhancements via the SDM Web Portal, to give tenants greater choice about how they wish to use BHA's services.
-We have been promoting the Portal during lockdown, and carrying out an exercise to significantly increase the number of tenant email addresses we hold.
+BHA has introduced a number of enhancements via the SDM Web Portal, to give tenants greater choice about how they wish to use BHA's services.
+We have been promoting the Portal during lockdown although take up has been low, and carrying out an exercise to significantly increase the number of tenant email addresses we hold.